Roppongi 3K: Roppongi 3K (2017–2021)

 On September 16, 2017, at NJPW's Destruction in Hiroshima show, the Roppongi Vice tag team of Beretta and Rocky Romero had their final match together before amicably splitting up.
 Later that night, Romero confronted IWGP Junior Heavyweight Tag Team Champions Funky Future (Ricochet and Ryusuke Taguchi), revealing that he was now the manager of a new, secret team dubbed "Roppongi 3K", with the name coming from Romero's claim that Roppongi 3K were 3000 times better than Roppongi Vice were.
 Even after Roppongi 3K were confirmed as the next challengers for Funky Future's titles, the identities of the two wrestlers were kept secret.
-On October 9 at King of Pro-Wrestling, Roppongi 3K were revealed as the returning Tanaka and Komatsu, now billed individually as "Sho" and "Yoh", who defeated Funky Future to capture the IWGP Junior Heavyweight Tag Team Championship in their return match, which was also first title opportunity in NJPW.
+On October 9 at King of Pro-Wrestling, Roppongi 3K were revealed as the returning Tanaka and Komatsu, now billed individually as "Sho" and "Yoh", who defeated Funky Future to capture the Junior Heavyweight Tag Team Championship in their return match, which was also their first title opportunity in NJPW.
 Through their affiliation with Romero, Sho and Yoh also became part of the Chaos stable.

-Later that month, Roppongi 3K entered the 2017 Super Jr. Tag Tournament for the first time, defeating Hirai Kawato and Kushida in the first round andLos Ingobernables de Japón (Bushi and Hiromu Takahashi) in the semifinals, before defeating Super 69 (A. C. H. and Ryusuke Taguchi) in the finals at Power Struggle on November 5, becoming the first team to win the tournament as the current NJPW Junior Heavyweight Tag Team Champions.
-On January 4, 2018, Roppongi 3K lost the IWGP Junior Heavyweight Tag Team Championship to The Young Bucks (Matt Jackson and Nick Jackson) at Wrestle Kingdom 12 in Tokyo Dome, before winning it back on January 28 at The New Beginning in Sapporo.
-They soon dropped the titles to El Desperado and Yoshinobu Kanemaru of Suzuki-gun on New Japan's 46th Anniversary Show, in a three-way tag team match which also involved of Bushi and Hiromu Takahashi (the later being their former CMLL stablemate as Kamaitachi) of Los Ingobernables de Japón.
+Later that month, Roppongi 3K entered the 2017 Super Jr. Tag Tournament for the first time, defeating Hirai Kawato and Kushida in the first round and Los Ingobernables de Japón (Bushi and Hiromu Takahashi) in the semifinals, before defeating Super 69 (ACH and Ryusuke Taguchi) in the finals at Power Struggle on November 5, becoming the first team to win the tournament as the current Junior Heavyweight Tag Team Champions.
+On January 4, 2018, Roppongi 3K lost the Junior Heavyweight Tag Team Championship to The Young Bucks (Matt Jackson and Nick Jackson) at Wrestle Kingdom 12, before winning it back on January 28 at The New Beginning in Sapporo.
+They soon dropped the titles to Suzuki-gun (El Desperado and Yoshinobu Kanemaru) on New Japan's 46th Anniversary Show, in a three-way tag team match, which also involved Bushi and Takahashi (the latter being their former CMLL stablemate as Kamaitachi).
 They would then lose their title rematch on June 9 at Dominion 6.9 in Osaka-jo Hall, but would fail to regain the titles.